fourtytoo/gtbot/README.md

 ## License

-Copyright © 2017 Walter C. Pelissero <walter@pelissero.de>
+Copyright © 2017 Walter C. Pelissero

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.